 Another interest of economists is studying the effect of Covid-19 related policies on other (particularly economic) outcomes.
 This is likely to be useful for thinking about a cost-benefit analysis of particular policies.
-Relative to textbook versions of difference in differences, what is different in this section is that we allow for economic outcomes to depend on the current number of Covid-19 cases in a particular location.\footnote{As above, because the target parameter is an ATT-type parameter, the setup in this section does not require assumptions on how treated potential outcomes are generated and, therefore, the discussion about the effect of current cases and SIRD models in this section need only apply for untreated potential outcomes.} We denote the economic outcome of interest by $Y_{lt}$ which is the observed economic outcome for location $l$ in time period $t$.
+Relative to textbook versions of difference-in-differences, what is different in this section is that we allow for economic outcomes to depend on the current number of Covid-19 cases in a particular location.\footnote{As above, because the target parameter is an ATT-type parameter, the setup in this section does not require assumptions on how treated potential outcomes are generated and, therefore, the discussion about the effect of current cases and SIRD models in this section need only apply for untreated potential outcomes.} We denote the economic outcome of interest by $Y_{lt}$ which is the observed economic outcome for location $l$ in time period $t$.
 We also define treated potential outcomes, $Y_{lt}(1)$, and untreated potential outcomes, $Y_{lt}(0)$, and note that $Y_{lt} = D_l Y_{lt}(1) + (1-D_l)Y_{lt}(0)$.
 The target parameter in this section is given by

 which is the difference between treated potential outcomes and untreated potential outcomes on average, in time period $t$, and among treated locations.
-As discussed above, DID designs are closely related to TWFE models for untreated potential outcomes, and, in this section, we consider the following model for untreated potential outcomes
+As discussed above, difference-in-differences is closely related to two-way fixed effects models for untreated potential outcomes, and, in this section, we consider the following model for untreated potential outcomes

 where $\tau_t$ is a common macro shock.
-For economic outcomes, there is clear evidence of common macroeconomic shocks which can be motivated by, for example, common information about the dangers of Covid-19 across locations. $\xi_l$ is a location specific fixed effect allowing for time-invariant location-specific differences in economic outcomes, and $v_{lt}$ are idiosyncratic, time varying unobservables.
+For economic outcomes, there is clear evidence of common macroeconomic shocks which can be motivated by, for example, common information about the health risks of Covid-19 across locations. $\xi_l$ is a location-specific fixed effect allowing for time-invariant location-specific differences in economic outcomes, and $v_{lt}$ are idiosyncratic, time varying unobservables.

 What is different about this model from standard DID is the term involving $I_{lt}(0)$ where $I_{lt}(0)$ is the number of Covid-19 cases in location $l$ in time period $t$ if the policy were not implemented.
 It is likely to be very important to include this sort of term during the pandemic as it allows for economic outcomes to depend on the local spread of cases.
 In particular, this allows for current cases to directly affect outcomes as well as individuals and/or firms taking more Covid-19 related precautions when the number of local cases is high.